microsoft/ImplicitPackageReference/README.md

 <ImplicitPackageReference Include="Microsoft.AspNetCore.Http.Abstractions" />

 ImplicitPacageReference will make sure that package is packed into your Nuget package you are creating.
-This will only work if the package you are looking for is a dependency of one of your dependency.
+This will only work if the package you are looking for is a dependency of one of your dependencies.
 If the package is not found, the build will fail.

+ImplicitPackageReference has one metadata attribute that can be set.
+If what dependencies it has needs to be controlled, the PrivateAssets attribute can be set to any approved setting specified in https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files